 As He catches a glimpse of YOU, his spiritual amnesia loses its grip.

-So I rise not in my own strength or courage but in remembering your truth that “I will see your goodness.” right here in the land of the living.
-Trusting that this pause, this interlude, this waiting I am in now “is the good work” you began in me, it is “your goodness” you will finish to the end.
+So I stand not in my own strength or courage but in your truth that “I will see your goodness.” right here in the land of the living.
+However that “goodness” may take form I wan to trust.
+To believe that this pause, this interlude, this waiting I am in now “is the good work” you began in me, it is “your goodness” you will finish to the end.

 You waste nothing.